pada947-jpg/Stats220/README.md

 ## About this repo

-This repository contains my work for STATS 220 at the University of Auckland.
+This repo contains my work for STATS 220.
 ---
 ### What I am learning
 - R programming